stivisto/InterviewTask/README.md

 ### `text` requests

 #### If request was sent on the weekend (see `"ts"` field to determine when it was sent):
-Print what day of the week it was sent on, using emoji:
+Print the emoji corresponding to what day of the week it was sent on:
-- Monday: 1️⃣
-- Tuesday: 2️⃣
-- ...
+- Saturday: 6️⃣
 - Sunday: 7️⃣

 #### Otherwise: